CE Hours FAQ

 A: Sorry, no, you cannot.
-CE cannot be transferred to future CE periods.
+CE cannot be transferred to future recertification periods.

 Q: May I use a Subsequent Approval Form?

-A: Effective June 1, 2014 Subsequent Approval Forms are no longer accepted.
+A: You may no longer submit Subsequent Approval Forms are no longer accepted.
 The only way to report your CE hours and upload required documentation is via the My Certification page of your record.
 Physical, e-mailed, or faxed documents sent to CBDM will not be accepted or returned.

 Q: Can I report Trade/Food Shows for CE hours?

-A: A maximum of five continuing education hours can be earned from viewing exhibits at food shows during the three-year CE cycle.
+A: You can earn a maximum of five CE hours per three-year recertification period by attending/viewing exhibits at food shows.
 Credit is awarded on the basis of time.
-Trade/Food show hours are spent viewing trade/food show exhibits.
-Food demonstrations, bake-offs, ice carving, and food presentations are considered trade/food show hours.
+Food demonstrations, bake-offs, ice carving, and food presentations are eligible for trade/food show hours.
 Required documentation includes proof of attendance, program brochure with list of exhibitors and time allocated to the trade/food show, and a brief description of how the program was a valuable learning experience and how it will impact your current or future professional practice.

 Q: Do in-service programs qualify for CE hours?

-A: Attending an in-service program at your facility related to Nutrition, Foodservice, Personnel and Communications, Health Care, and/or Sanitation and Food Safety is an eligible CE activity.
-Required documentation includes the program agenda with content and learning objectives, topics, date and time frames as well as a copy of the sign-up sheet or verification of attendance from your employer with topic, date and time frames.
+A: Yes.
+However, if the content relates to company/facility policy, procedure, production, HR issues, etc., it will not qualify for CE.
+Attending an in-service program at your facility related to Nutrition, Foodservice, Personnel and Communications, Health Care, and/or Sanitation and Safety is an eligible CE activity.
+The CE hours must be reported and required documentation uploaded via the My Certification page.
+Required documentation includes the program agenda with date, time, topics, and objectives, as well as a brief summary and evaluation of what was learned and how it applies to the industry.
+Additional documentation includes a summary of purpose and evaluation of how the program was a valuable learning experience and how it will impact your current or future professional practice.
 Business portions of meetings, training employees, facility policies and procedures, or new employee orientations do not qualify for continuing education hours.
-Additional documentation includes description of how the program was a valuable learning experience and how it will impact your current or future professional practice.

 Q: Do I need to enter any online ANFP courses?

 A: Yes.
+CE can be earned for college courses completed at an accredited post-secondary educational institution.
 Each semester/credit hour is worth 18 CE credits.
 The CE must be reported and required documentation must be uploaded via the My Certification page.
 A maximum of 36 CE hours can be reported for college coursework in a three-year recertification period.
-Required documentation includes course description, transcript showing course description and a brief summary of what was learned and how it enhances your competency as a CDM, CFPP.
+Required documentation includes course description, transcript showing course description, a passing grade of C or higher, and a brief summary of what was learned and evaluation of how it enhances your competency as a CDM, CFPP.

-Q: What types of programs are considered “Sanitation and Food Safety”?
+Q: What types of programs are considered “Sanitation and Safety”?

 A: Examples include programs that address safe food handling and storage, infection control, time and temperature regulations, foodborne pathogens, food allergy prevention, HACCP principles, HIV/AIDS, disaster preparedness, and pandemic disease are eligible for sanitation CE.
 The CE hours must be reported and required documentation uploaded to the My Certification page of your record.